 Undervisnings- og vejledningsområder

 Ian Manners teaches European politics, international relations, international public administration, international political economy, international political theory, and the politics of climate change.
 He teaches on the Masters' specialisations in the Politics of Environment, Climate, and Sustainability, International Political Economy, and European Politics He is Blended Learning Coordinator for the Department of Political Science, responsible for promoting Active Learning.
+He has been nominated for University Teacher of the Year Award in 2018 and 2019.
 Some of his courses include: